webpack/webpack.js.org/content/guides/code-splitting-css.md

     module: {
         rules: [{
             test: /\.css$/,
-            use: 'css-loader'
+            use: [ 'style-loader', 'css-loader' ]
         }]
     }
 }
 ```

-As a result, the CSS is bundled along with your JavaScript.
+As a result, the CSS is bundled along with your JavaScript and applied to the page after it loaded.

 This has the disadvantage that you will not be able to utilize the browser's ability to load CSS asynchronously and parallel.
 Instead, your page will have to wait until your whole JavaScript bundle is loaded, to style itself.